PeterMosmans/gitlab-demolab/README.rst

    docker-compose up --detach

-This will fire up an instance of GitLab, and a GitLab runner, capable of performing Docker-in-Docker commands.
-The registration of the GitLab runner will be performed automatically.
+This will fire up an instance of GitLab, three GitLab runners, capable of performing Docker-in-Docker commands, and SonarQube.
+The registration of the GitLab runners will be performed automatically.

 Stopping / pausing the demolab
 ==============================